ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 </body>
 ```

-Upload the "window.png" file to your image folder, if you haven't already.
-And add the following CSS code to your "style.css" file:
+Upload the `window.png` file to your image folder, if you haven't already.
+And add the following CSS code to your `style.css` file:

 ```css
 .container {